 Designed to help teens identify the characteristics of healthy relationships in an effort to prevent dating violence, this program reaches out to middle and high school students in Collier County.
 A similar Healthy Relationships educational series is offered to adults of all ages.
 For more information, please call 239.775.3862.

-This quarter, Shelter Advocates provided Teen Healthy Relationships presentations to 11 students.
+This quarter, The Shelter provided 43 "Teen Healthy Relationships" presentations to 1,235 high school students in Collier County.